pilcrowonpaper/pilcrow/src/posts/middleware-auth.md

 "B, b... but DRY!
 Abstractions!"

 If you're too lazy to write some basic if checks, maybe that's a you problem.
 But on a serious note, if you need to abstract, use wrapper functions.
 This is a much better approach than middleware since you don't have to worry about routing.
+I also like that all the logic is defined in a single location instead of scattered across your project.

 ```ts
 app.get(